callibrity/hello-world/README.md

 # Hello World

 ## Overview
-Spring boot application to print hello world.
+Spring boot application to print hello world and deploy to AWS ECS.

 ## Technologies Used
 - Java SDK 18